Career, Salary and Education Information

-Teachers may seek feedback from assistants to monitor students' progress.
-Some teachers and teacher assistants meet regularly to discuss lesson plans and student development.
+Teachers may seek feedback from teacher assistants to monitor students' progress.
+Some teachers and teacher assistants meet regularly to discuss lesson plans and students' development.
 Teacher assistants sometimes help teachers by grading tests and checking homework.

 Some teacher assistants work only with special education students.
-Some of these students attend regular classes, and teacher assistants help them understand the material and adapt the information to their learning style.
+In some cases, these special education students attend regular classes, and teacher assistants help them understand the material and adapt the information to their learning style.
 Teacher assistants may work with students who have more severe disabilities in separate classrooms.
 They help these students with basic needs, such as eating or personal hygiene.
 With young adults, they may help students with disabilities learn skills necessary for them to find a job or live independently after graduation.

-Some teacher assistants work in specific locations in the school.
+Some teacher assistants work in specific school locations.
 For example, some work in computer laboratories, teaching students how to use computers and helping them use software.
-Others work as recess or lunchroom attendants, supervising students during these times of the day.
+Others work as recess or lunchroom attendants, supervising students during these times.

-Although most teacher assistants work in elementary, middle, and high schools, others work in preschools and childcare centers.
+Although most teacher assistants work in schools, others work in childcare centers.
 Often, one or two assistants work with a lead teacher to provide the individual attention that young children need.
-They help with educational activities.
-They also supervise the children at play and help with feeding and other basic care.
+They help with educational activities, supervise the children at play, and help with feeding and other basic care.

-About 2 in 5 teacher assistants worked part time in 2014.
-Some ride the bus with students before and after school.
-Although many do not work during the summer, some work in year-round schools or help teachers in summer school.
+Some teacher assistants work part time.
+Some monitor students on school buses before and after school.
+Although many do not work during the summer, some work in year-round schools or assist teachers in summer school.

 Get the education you need: Find schools for Teacher Assistants near you!